Vortex936/my_project_cxx/README.md

 You can get most of the prerequesites (except `libc++` and i'm not sure about `lld`) from the Visual Studio Tools Installer, from here: https://visualstudio.microsoft.com/downloads/.

+You will most definitely have to edit the `CMakeLists.txt` file extensively to make it work.

 ##### Standard library

 On Windows, `libc++` is not available.